marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 -------------

 > **Note**
-> This tutorial assumes that the user know nothing about Python programming language.
+> This tutorial assumes that the user knows nothing about Python programming language.
 Hence no previous knowledge of the Python programming language is needed to use the script and obtain the results.

 ### *Running the script*